This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 This was my first time making Chicken Binagoongan.
 While pork is the version I’m most familiar with, I was curious how chicken would go with the flavor of shrimp paste.
 A generous neighbor recently gave me some shrimp paste, and since I had chicken on hand, I thought it was the perfect opportunity to try something a little different.

-To my delight, using shrimp paste with chicken gave the dish a rich, savory depth without being too heavy.
+Using shrimp paste with chicken gave the dish a rich, savory depth without being too heavy.
 The combination of the salty bagoong and the tender, juicy chicken made for a hearty meal that felt both familiar and new.
 It’s the kind of dish I can see myself making again and again, especially when I want something satisfying but not complicated.
 Thankfully, shrimp paste is easy to find in most Filipino households, and you can usually get it from local markets or Asian grocery stores, so it’s a dish I can easily recreate whenever the craving hits.

 What is Chicken Binagoongan?